-- ► breathing while the subject rests in a chair - breathing after the subject has stepped on and off a foot step 30 times in 30 s - breathing after the subject rested for 10 min so that his physiology reverts back to baseline
+- 1. Breathing while the subject rests in a chair; - 2.
+Breathing after the subject has stepped on and off a foot step 30 times in 30 sec; - 3.
+Breathing after the subject rested for 10 min so that his physiology reverts back to baseline; and - 4.
+Breathing after the subject has stepped on and off a foot step 60 times in 60 sec.